Fats403/simple-ffmpegjs/README.md

 - `pop-bounce`: scales ~70% → 110% during `in`, then settles to 100%

 Tip: small `in` values (0.2–0.4s) feel snappy for word-by-word displays.

+## 🤝 Contributing

+- PRs and issues welcome
+- Actively maintained; I’ll review new contributions and iterate

+## 📜 License

+MIT